The Philippa Maddern Prize

-The Philippa Maddern Prize commemorates the late Professor Philippa Maddern, a noted scholar of medieval English social history at The University of Western Australia, and the founding Director of the Australian Research Council Centre of Excellence for the History of Emotions.
-It is awarded to the author of the essay judged to be the best of those published in Emotions: History, Culture, Society each year.
-The prize is $500.
+The Philippa Maddern Prize commemorates Professor Philippa Maddern, a noted scholar of medieval English social history at The University of Western Australia who was the founding Director and a Chief Investigator of the Australian Research Council Centre of Excellence for the History of Emotions until her death on 16 June 2014.
+The prize is awarded in honour of her to the author of the essay judged to be the best of those published in Emotions: History, Culture, Society each year.

 • an intellectually challenging and persuasive argument